-Washington State second hundred highest peaks (T200).
-The ranked high points have 400 feet or higher of clean prominence.
+Washington State Top 200 Peaks.
+All 200 ranked peaks have 400 feet or greater of clean prominence.

 Mad Eagle Peak by Mount Redoubt was the last big mountain to reach my personal goal for the season.

 The Devore Creek Fire in late July kept us from reaching the mountain earlier in the season.